GuiferrSouza/inpux/docs/public-methods.md

 ```
 <br/>

-`val(formatted):` Get the inpux value.
+#### `val(formatted)` Get the inpux value.
 If you pass the parameter as true you will receive the formatted value, otherwise, you will receive the unformatted value
 ```js
 // Example of val() usage
 // Assume that the value is "1,234,567.90"